ptee/VideoEngine/README.md

 # (VideoEngine) viden -- A small video engine library
-A library to handle a separate video/image processing and GUI in separate threads.
+A small library to handle a separate video/image processing and GUI in separated threads.
 It integrates OpenCV (to render the image/video) and Qt for GUI.

 # Requirements:
 * Qt5